lasso-js/lasso/README.md

 Open up `my-page.html` in your web browser and in the JavaScript console you will see the output of our program running in the browser, as well as a page styled by `style.css`.

-As you can see, with the Raptor Optimizer you no longer have to struggle with managing complex build scripts.
-Simply let the Raptor Optimizer worry about generating all of the required optimized resource bundles and injecting them into your page so that you can just focus on writing clean and modular code.
+As you can see, with the Optimizer you no longer have to struggle with managing complex build scripts.
+Simply let the Optimizer worry about generating all of the required optimized resource bundles and injecting them into your page so that you can just focus on writing clean and modular code.

 There's also a JavaScript API, taglib and a collection of plugins to make your job as a front-end web developer easier.
-Please read on to learn how you can easily utilize the Raptor Optimizer in your application.
+Please read on to learn how you can easily utilize the Optimizer in your application.

 # Design Philosophy